LucasPayne/Continuum/README.md

 The purpose of this project was to learn some continuum mechanics and fluid mechanics, and to implement numerical finite element and finite volume solvers.
 The main files are

-- FEM_Navier_Stokes_report.pdf: An overview of concepts and the solvers (aimed as being a sort of tutorial and discussion).
+- report.pdf: An overview of concepts and the solvers (aimed as being a sort of tutorial and discussion).
-- FEM_Navier_Stokes_poster.pdf: A more brief poster presentation of the project (as an A1 wall poster).
+- poster.pdf: A more brief poster presentation of the project (as an A1 wall poster).

 The code is not very general, and is somewhat haphazard, as after a certain point I just wanted each application to create specific figures.
 Each executable is an interactive 3D program which demonstrates a solver.
 The figures in the report and poster have been created